Andrew Pears

 Andrew Pears was an English man, born around 1770, who invented transparent soap.
 He moved to London in 1789 from his home in Mevagissey, Cornwall, where he had trained as a barber.

-He opened a barber's shop in the then-fashionable residential area of Gerrard Street, Soho, and attracted the custom of many wealthy families.
-He noticed that the London upper classes cultivated a delicate white complexion whereas a tanned face was associated with the working class who toiled in the outdoors.
-Andrew Pears realised that there was a need for a gentle soap for these delicate complexions.
+He opened a barber's shop in the then-fashionable residential area of Gerrard Street, Soho, that attracted the business of many wealthy families.
+At that time, London upper classes were cultivating a delicate white complexion whereas a tanned face was associated with the working class who toiled in the outdoors.
+Andrew Pears realized that there was a need for a gentle soap for these complexions.

-After much trial and error he found a way of removing the impurities and refining the base soap before adding the delicate perfume of garden flowers.
-His product was a high-quality soap, and had the additional benefit of being transparent.
-Soap refined in this way is transparent and makes longer-lasting bubbles.
+In 1807 he found a way of removing the impurities and refining the base soap before adding the delicate perfume of garden flowers.
+He produced a soap refined in a way in which it looked transparent and made longer-lasting bubbles.
 The transparency was the unique product plus that established the image of Pears soap.
-His method of mellowing and ageing each long-lasting Pears Bar, for over two months, is still used today where natural oils and pure glycerine are combined with the delicate fragrance of rosemary, cedar and thyme.
+His method of mellowing and aging each long-lasting Pears Bar, for over two months, is still used today where natural oils and pure glycerine are combined with the delicate fragrance of rosemary, cedar and thyme.

 In 1835, he took on a partner, his grandson Francis Pears, and they moved to new premises at 55 Wells Street, just off Oxford Street.

 Andrew Pears retired from business in 1838, leaving his grandson, Francis, to continue the business of the London-based firm of A & F Pears.
 He died in 1845.

-His great great grandson, Thomas Pears (1882–1912), was travelling First Class aboard RMS Titanic on the ship's maiden voyage from England to New York in April, 1912 with his wife, Edith Ann (Wearne) Pears (1889–1956).
+His great great grandson, Thomas Pears (1882–1912), travelled First Class aboard RMS Titanic on the ship's maiden voyage from England to New York in April 1912 with his wife, Edith Ann (Wearne) Pears (1889–1956).
 Thomas was lost, while Edith was rescued.

+The philosopher David Pears (1921 – 2009) was a descendant of Andrew and Francis Pears via his father Captain Robert Pears (1891–1986).